learn-co-curriculum/react-hooks-import-export/README.md

      └── index.js
 ```

-To get from `ColoradoStateParks.js` to `RockyMountain.js`, we can stay in the `src`
+To get from `ColoradoStateParks.js` to `RockyMountain.js`, we can stay in the
-directory, then navigate to `parks`, where we'll find `RockyMountain.js`.
+`src` directory, then navigate to `parks`, where we'll find `RockyMountain.js`.

-#### import { variable } from
+#### Importing Specific Variables

-`import { variable } from` allows us to grab a specific variable/function by
+The `import { variable } from` syntax allows us to access a specific variable by
-name, and use that variable/function within the body of a new module.
+name, and use that variable within our file.

 We're able to reference the imported variable by its previously declared name: